Skip to main content

 Create runner in Ona

-Go to Settings → Runners and click Setup a new runner:
+1. In the Ona dashboard, go to Settings > Runners and click Set up a new runner

-Runners are regional, and can only launch Environments in the AWS region they are deployed in.
-For multi-region support we recommend setting up multiple Runners in different regions.
-The region cannot be changed once deployed.
+Runners are regional and can only launch environments in the AWS region they are deployed in.
+For multi-region support, set up multiple runners in different regions.
+The region cannot be changed after deployment.

 Ona configuration